-September 2019
+December 2019

-For further information contact:

-Jon McCracken, North Pacific Fishery Management Council 605 W 4th Avenue, Suite 306, Anchorage, AK 99501 (907) 271-2809
+For further information contact: Jon McCracken, North Pacific Fishery Management Council 605 W 4th Avenue, Suite 306, Anchorage, AK 99501 (907) 271-2809

 Abstract: The proposed amendment would preclude hook-and-line (HAL), pot, jig, and trawl gear vessels from participating in the Bering Sea (BS) and Aleutian Island (AI) Pacific cod parallel fisheries unless they have a License Limitation Program (LLP) license with the correct LLP endorsements and a designated Federal Fisheries Permit (FFP).
 The amendment would also require the above Federally permitted or licensed vessels that fish in the parallel fishery to adhere to federal sector and seasonal BSAI Pacific cod closures and would restrict those vessels from surrendering and later reapplying for the FFP within a specified time period.
-The proposed amendment would prevent all HAL, pot, jig, and trawl gear vessels from circumventing the intent of previous Council decisions regarding license limitation, sector allocations, and catch reporting while participating in the BS and AI Pacific cod parallel fisheries.
+The proposed amendment intends to ensure robust catch accounting while preventing all HAL, pot, jig, and trawl gear vessels from circumventing the intent of previous Council decisions regarding license limitation and sector allocations when participating in the BS and AI Pacific cod parallel fisheries while also recognizing that new entrants who do not hold Federal fishery permits may participate in the parallel fishery.